Blog: Mystery “JW” Sponsors Mark

 It is known from surviving Glasgow plates bearing registered punch marks that at least 22 similar punches were entered at the Glasgow Assay Office with the initials JW stamped incuse with no surround and with a symbol between the letters such as a heart ♡, diamond ♢, triangle △, square ▢, equals sign =, swastika 卍, etc, etc. There doesn't appear to be an HTML code for a trilobe; if you know it, please let me know.

-The image shows one of these sponsor's marks with the swastika 卍, an ancient religious icon.
+The image shows one of these sponsor's marks with the swastika 卍, an ancient religious icon dating back to the stone age which did not gain its modern negative connotations until the mid to late 1930s.
 The case has Glasgow Assay Office hallmarks for nine carat (·375) gold, the date letter is the "g" of the Glasgow hallmarking year from July 1929 to June 1930.

-The Dublin Assay Office records include a sponsor's mark of J W incuse with a trilobe symbol between the letters, the same as the one shown in the image with Glasgow Assay Office hallmarks, so it seems reasonable to infer that the identical J trilobe W punch was entered at the Glasgow Assay Office by J Véron Grauer & Co.
+The Dublin Assay Office records include a sponsor's mark of J W incuse with a trilobe symbol between the letters, the same as the one shown in the image with Glasgow Assay Office hallmarks, so it seems reasonable to infer that the identical J trilobe W punch mark was entered at the Glasgow Assay Office by J Véron Grauer & Co.

 By extension, it seems plausible to assume that all the similar “J (symbol) W” punches were also entered at the Glasgow Assay Office by J Véron Grauer & Co.
-It also seems possible that the mark was intended to be based on the initials J and V, but when the punch cutter was instructed, the letters V and W were mixed up due to different pronunciations of V and W.
+It also seems at least possible that the mark was intended to be based on the initials J and V (for Véron), but when the punch cutter was instructed, the letters V and W were mixed up due to different English and continental pronunciations of the letters V and W.

 The earliest record of a J (symbol) W punch is 7 Apr 1928 at the Dublin Assay Office.